 The council has created a number of companies, commonly known as Arm's Length External Organisations (ALEOs), to further council objectives.
 Where the council has a 'controlling interest', these ALEOs are termed 'subsidiaries'.
-The council also has a 'significant interest' in a number of ALEOs, other companies and statutory bodies that are termed 'associates' and is an equal partner in the Glasgow City Integration Joint Board with NHS Greater Glasgow and Clyde that is termed as a 'joint board'.
-The subsidiaries, associates and joint board representing the combining entities are listed on page 87.
-Additional information on these entities can be found in note 4 on pages 96 to 102.
+The council also has a 'significant interest' in a number of ALEOs, other companies and statutory bodies that are termed 'associates', and is an equal partner in the Glasgow City Integration Joint Board with NHS Greater Glasgow and Clyde that is termed as a 'joint board'.
+The subsidiaries, associates and joint board representing the combining entities are listed below.
+Additional information on these entities can be found in note 4 on pages 95 to 101.